raghavan/pdfgptindexer-offline/README.md

 - Python 3.8 or higher
 - At least 8GB RAM (16GB recommended)
-- ~10GB free disk space (for models and dependencies)
+- Atleast 5GB free disk space (for models and dependencies)
 - Internet connection for initial setup only

 ## 🚀 Installation